Elegant Themes' Divi Builder Review

 I tried everything, and couldn't get any real forward momentum.

-So, when I kept hearing about how affordable Divi was and how it helped hundreds of thousands of non-designer folk like me to get simple websites off the ground, I quickly signed up to be a member.
+So, when I kept hearing about how affordable Divi was and how it helped hundreds of thousands of non-designer folk like me to get simple websites off the ground with its visual builder, I quickly signed up to be a member.

 I was finally set.
 Ready to go.
 And then I did nothing with it for two years.
 Oh, except pay for a renewal each year.